Best Pet Insurance for Puppies: Compare Early Coverage & Wellness Plans

 Methodology: How We Picked the Best Puppy Insurance

-To zero in on the best pet insurance plans for puppies, our team researched insurers who cover pups.
+To zero in on the best pet insurance plans for puppies, our team researched insurers that cover pups.
+We pulled real quotes, read the fine print on every policy, and evaluated each provider against the criteria that matter most to new puppy owners.
 From there, we focused on minimum age requirements and these categories:

 Coverage terms: We looked at the different puppy insurance coverages offered by each pet insurance company, including accident-only, accident and illness, and wellness policies.
 Our team also considered deductibles, annual limits, and reimbursement rates.